EOS

 What are EOS key features and how does it work?

-Bandwidth (Disk) – needed for relaying information across the networkComputation (CPU) – the processing power needed to run a dDppState Storage (RAM) – used to store data on its blockchain
+Bandwidth (Disk) - used to relay information throughout the networkComputation (CPU) - the processing power required to execute a dDppState Storage (RAM) - stores data directly within its blockchain

-Given that EOS is needed to purchase these three resources, developers must buy EOS to run their applications.
+Since EOS is tied to purchasing access to these resources, developers need EOS tokens to operate their applications.

-To secure its blockchain, EOSIO uses a delegated proof-of-stake (DPoS) consensus mechanism.
-DPoS uses a real-time voting and reputation system to decide who can create the next block.
-This means anyone who owns EOS can help operate the network, however, the more tokens owned, the more chance of being chosen to perform duties.
+For securing the blockchain, EOSIO relies on a delegated proof-of-stake (DPoS) consensus method.
+With DPoS, a real-time voting and reputation process determines who is allowed to produce the next block.
+In practice, anyone holding EOS can contribute to running the network, and having more tokens increases the likelihood of being selected for network duties.

-The use of a reputation system also means that an account can be blocked if it performs poorly.
-However, EOS block producers extensive powers over network users.
-As an example, EOS block producers can freeze accounts and only 15 of the 21 EOS block producers need to vote to block an account.
-This has led to criticisms that the design of the EOSIO blockchain could be abused and centralized.
+The reputation layer also means an account may be blocked for poor performance.
+At the same time, EOS block producers have significant control over network participants.
+For instance, they can freeze accounts, and only 15 out of the 21 EOS block producers need to vote to block an account.
+This has fueled criticisms that the EOSIO blockchain design could be misused and become overly centralized.

 Better to mention the number of validators.
 (21 mb?)
 So the speed and free transactions in general come from big centralization.
 Each EOS token can be staked and represents one vote in governance votes on the platform.